bermudadigitalstudio/Titan/README.md

     return (req, newRes)  // will return "Hello World and hello from the middleware!"
 }

-/// a quick in-line middleware function to optionally set 404 response code
-/// can be used by other routes / functions func send404IfNoMatch(req: RequestType, res: ResponseType) -> (RequestType, ResponseType) {
-	var res = res.copy()
-	if res.code < 200 {
-		res.code = 404
-		res.body = "Page Not Found"
-	}
-	return (req, res)
-}

-/// use the 404 middleware on all routes and request methods app.addFunction(send404IfNoMatch)

 // start the Kitura webserver on port 8000 TitanKituraAdapter.serve(app.app, on: 8000)